It’s no wonder this is such an exciting career path. When you work at events, creating these special moments for other people is your daily job!

 1. Creative Director

-Every festival, exhibition or event requires some creative direction, but some of them on a grander scale than others.
-Consider a huge public art event such as Vivid Festival in Sydney, for example.
+Every festival, exhibition or event requires some creative direction, but some of them are on a grander scale than others.
+Consider a huge public art event such as the Vivid Festival in Sydney, for example.
 The current Creative Director of Vivid festival, Ignatius Jones, develops an overall guiding vision for how the audience will experience the festival.
 Will it challenge them to think or make them laugh?
 Will they be asked to engage directly, or simply invited to watch?

 Jones is like the conductor of an orchestra, selecting and coordinating all the various installations, venues, stages and elements of the festival in order to turn his vision into a reality.
 It’s a big role with big responsibilities, but if you’re a visionary thinker with a passion for hard work then creative direction may well be for you.

 Many events, whether it’s sporting events or film festivals, rely on corporate or individual sponsors for their budgets.
 In fact, sponsorship is so essential that often events cannot even happen without it.
 That makes the role of Sponsorship Manager incredibly important.

 As a Sponsorship Manager, you’re responsible for finding new sponsors, developing strong relationships with them, and ultimately convincing them to support your event.
 Plus, you have to maintain relationships with the sponsors your organisation already has, and keep up communication across your networks to make sure your event stays relevant.
 Research and negotiation skills are key to this role.

 3. Coordinator or Site Manager

 A Fundraising Manager or a Creative Director of an event will usually work off-site in an office, and they may be working all year on the event planning.
 A coordinator or site manager, on the other hand, is hired to work over the duration of the event and manage the logistics directly.
 Your walkie-talkie is your best friend.